beamkenya/ex_ussd/README.md

   ```
   - `next` - Used render the next menu chunk, default `"98"`
   - `previous` - Ussd to navigate to the previous menu, default "0"
-  - `handle` - To let ExUssd allow the developer to handle the client input,
+  - `handle` - To let ExUssd allow the developer to validate the client input, before navigating to the next menu.
-  Set the `handle` value to `true` to trigger a callback call on the handler for the first menu of the menu list.
-  The handler callback will trigger with `should_handle` value `true`
-  handle default is `false`.

 ```elixir
   iex> ExUssd.Menu.render(